waldo-vision/waldo/docs/src/pages/en/getting-started.md

 To start the services locally, simply run `docker compose up -d`.
 Or shut them off with `docker compose down`.
 (Run these in the repo after you have cloned it.)

+- Option for Windows Users:
+  - <span style="color:red; font-weight: bold">WARNING: Not recommended for development, use at your own risk, no support provided</span>.
-- For Windows you can download the Beta Archive from [Cockroachlabs](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-windows.html) or [Direct zip Link](https://binaries.cockroachdb.com/cockroach-v22.2.7.windows-6.2-amd64.zip) and run the exe with `./cockroach.exe start-single-node --insecure`
+  - For Windows you can download the Beta Archive from [Cockroachlabs](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-windows.html) and run the exe with `./cockroach.exe start-single-node --insecure`
   - Then set the `DATABASE_URL` variable in `/packages/database/.env` and `/packages/web/.env` to the url displayed on start for postgresql
   - You even have a Web interface for management and debugging
   - WARNING BETA: (From their site: The CockroachDB executable for Windows is experimental and not suitable for production deployments.
 Windows 8 or higher is required.)

 ## Setting Up Code